CESNET/metacentrum-user-docs/docs/advanced/mount-storages/index.md

 File `/etc/idmapd.conf` sets mapping of NFSv4 identities to local users (NFSv4 works with text principals of kerberos, POSIX interface of file system works with numeral representation of users and groups).

 Simple settings `/etc/idmapd.conf` consist on setting of configuration line: `Domain = META`.
 The users from domain @META will be map throught files `/etc/passwd` and `/etc/group`.
-So it means that for identity `xhejtman@META` must exist record in `/etc/passwd` with name xhejtman.
+So it means that for identity `user_123@META` must exist record in `/etc/passwd` with name user\_123.
 Ordinary tools (`ls -l`) will show the names properly if the name in given files will be exist for their principal.
 For nonexisting name will be user mapping choosen as nobody and nogroup.

 Example:

-    grep xhejtman /etc/passwd
+    grep user_123 /etc/passwd
-    xhejtman:x:1000:1000:Lukas Hejtmanek,,,:/home/xhejtman:/bin/bash
+    user_123:x:1000:1000:User 123       ,,,:/home/user_123:/bin/bash
     ls -l /mnt/nfs/software
     total 0
     drwxr-xr-x 4 nobody   nogroup   51 2008-06-12 12:49 etics
     -rw-r--r-- 1 nobody   nogroup    0 2008-06-06 14:26 hu
-    drwxr-xr-x 6 xhejtman soft-nfs4 54 2008-06-12 14:45 libnfsidmap
+    drwxr-xr-x 6 user_123 soft-nfs4 54 2008-06-12 14:45 libnfsidmap
-    drwxr-xr-x 5 xhejtman soft-nfs4 40 2008-06-11 13:12 nsswitch
+    drwxr-xr-x 5 user_123 soft-nfs4 40 2008-06-11 13:12 nsswitch

-Particular record for user xhejtman@META exists in `/etc/passwd` and record for group soft-nfs4@META also exists in `/etc/group`, so mapping runs properly and it is also properly shown.
+Particular record for user user\_123@META exists in `/etc/passwd` and record for group soft-nfs4@META also exists in `/etc/group`, so mapping runs properly and it is also properly shown.
 There is no record for users who own directory etics that is why it's shown as `nobody:nogroup`.

 ### Accessing user data on NFS4 storage